ryanczm/Analytic-Musings/notes/fa/fa.md

     * Key Idea - How much strength do incoming players contribute to core squad strength?
     * Example - Kvara signed in Jan 24/25 for PSG for 70m euros.
 He then made a HUGE impact in PSG for 24/25 and 25/26 CL runs, responsible for their CL dominance.
     * Example - Wirtz signed in July for 25/26 for Liverpool for 120m euros.
 He then played a HUGE role in flopping (Flopian Wirtz as they call him) and is a reason why Liverpool sucked in 25/26.
 He couldn't cut it.
 120m budget would score high in our feature.
+    * Idea - Opponent-strength weighted average player ratings - If we have past WhoScored ratings, we can discount them for opponent strength.
+Inspired by the -7 Wirtz comment.
+However, problem is, need to adjust by league position and league strength!
     * Idea - Transfer Coefficient - Some have suggested a "transfer coefficient" + UEFA coefficients.
     * Idea - Discretionary Blend - Scout the transfers and assign a score to each squad.
 Then apply that to a transfer score across summer/winter.
 Make intential lookahead bias by forming transfer score feature for teams by looking at ex-post EOS grades (e.g market value).
 Test if it improves performance.
 Then if live season, scout and make discretionary scores from YouTube.
     * Idea - On the Fly Weighting - Move the transfer problem into the player selection feature.
 Heavily weigh the new signings ratings more in the strength of squad